 - Ann-Marie Brown

 Since the appointment of the members, the committee has been meeting regularly via Zoom and in person.
+Read the meeting minutes below:

 The mandate of the Public Art Advisory Committee is to advise Council on the implementation of public art policies and projects for the Town of Gibsons.